-At the other end of the scale Zen master Roshi Yasutani suggests 6/7 days between lives12, Dr Jim Tucker cites anywhere from 6 months to fifty years for his Western subjects between incarnations, 13while. author A. Stringer in The Secret Of The Gods quotes around 130 years.14 And what of the reports of mediums regarding souls who are earthbound for centuries?
+At the other end of the scale Zen master Roshi Yasutani suggests 6/7 days between lives, Dr Jim Tucker cites anywhere from 6 months to fifty years for his Western subjects between incarnations, while. author A. Stringer in The Secret Of The Gods quotes around 130 years.
+14 And what of the reports of mediums regarding souls who are earthbound for centuries?
 Jacob, a spirit, said he was hanged 180 years previously, while John Aird-another English spirit- claimed to have been murdered 466 years before!
-15 This is because, as we saw, time passes differently in the afterworld and decades to us may seem like mere weeks or even days to spirits.
-This suggests, too, that cases of ancient languages being spoken by modern children are quite plausible when spirits speak through them.
-But aren't some of the languages obsolete?
-Yes, but so are some spirits!
-Seriously, this could fairly easily be the work of those spirits who have remained earthbound communicating their familiar tongue when they lived.
+This is because, as we saw, time passes differently in the afterworld and decades to us may seem like mere weeks or even days to spirits.
+This suggests, too, that cases of ancient, even obsolete, languages being spoken by modern children are quite plausible when spirits speak through them.
+This could fairly easily be the work of those spirits who have remained earthbound communicating their familiar tongue when they lived.
 Supernatural reports are full of ghosts who are centuries old, still haunting the same places, unable to move on.